 Video of the Day

 Warm-season plants like tomatoes and melons thrive together with the same temperature, sun, nutrition and water needs, but they require generous spacing for growth.
 Plant these crops at the same time, and with the same considerations.

 How to Grow Tomatoes, Watermelons, and Cantaloupe Together

 Step 1: Start Plants Mid-Spring

 Start tomatoes, watermelons and cantaloupes in mid-spring when the frost lifts.
-All three crops need starts at 60 degrees to 65 degrees Fahrenheit, and die in frost.
+All three crops need starts at 60 degrees to 65 degrees Fahrenheit, dying when fall frost descends.
 Start seedlings indoors to give these long-season plants head starts on their growing seasons.
 You can use seed starting trays or pots to grow the seedlings indoors.